michaelgx2/GT/README.md

 string res1=GT.G("item_box");//res1 will be "This is a box" string res2=GT.G("msg_equal", "[name]", "Michael", "[age]", "18");//res2 will be "You=Me, so you are Michael and you are 18."
 ```

+Update 2018/12/28:
+When I use this class, sometimes I want to use 'GetDicFromString' method independently.
+So I changed it to public.